Should I See A CBT Therapist?

 It’s possible to stop false thinking and reconnect with others

-Aspects of sessions in CBT therapy
+Aspects of sessions with a CBT therapist

 There are four steps in CBT related to identifying and overcoming unwanted thoughts and behaviors related to a particular situation.
 Each step can be as important as the last.
 By identifying the situation, understanding your thoughts and opinions, identifying unwanted thoughts, and reshaping your method of thinking, you can start to make changes toward your goals.